 Pack what you would take on a beach vacation, including swimwear, suntan lotion, water shoes, and protective sunglasses and hats, as well as active wear for exploring the island’s inland terrain.
 Dinners at the lodge are casual, and jackets are not required.

-Children of all ages are welcome at Tiamo.
+Children of all ages are welcome at Tiamo and children under 3 years old stay complimentary.
 Cribs are available upon request, and most rooms can be outfitted with extra beds or sofa sleepers.
 Babysitting services are available for an additional charge.

 Want to plan the trip of your dreams?
 Create a custom trip around this lodge.